cncf/communitygroups/best_practices.md

 - Place your event in newsletters and podcasts
 - Write a CNCF blog post that is about 800 words.
 Submit for review at pr@cncf.io.

+### Ticketing for an event

+All Cloud Native Community Groups (CNCGs) must use community.cncf.io for registration of their events.
+Each meetup must remain free to attend.

 ## 4. Run the event